apache/spark/docs/streaming-programming-guide.md

 </div>
 </div>

-Note that these advanced sources are not available in the Spark shell, hence applications based on these advanced sources cannot be tested in the shell.
+Note that these external sources are not available in the Spark shell, hence applications based on these external sources cannot be tested in the shell.
 If you really want to use them in the Spark shell you will have to download the corresponding Maven artifact's JAR along with its dependencies and add it to the classpath.

-Some of these advanced sources are as follows.
+Some of these external sources are as follows.

 - **Kafka:** Spark Streaming {{site.SPARK_VERSION_SHORT}} is compatible with Kafka 0.8.2.1.
 See the [Kafka Integration Guide](streaming-kafka-integration.html) for more details.